-As you can see Tsrifin street is quite narrow.
+As you can see, Tsrifin street is narrow.
 And since 24 mm was not wide enough, I had to take some photos at an angle.
 Moreover, there are many small workshops on these streets.
 That is why I recommend visiting on weekends.

-Since Netta Barzilai won the 2018 Eurovision Song Contest, her stencil appears in many places in Tel Aviv.
+Since Netta Barzilai won the 2018 Eurovision Song Contest, her stencil has appeared in many places in Tel Aviv.

-We took Abarbanel street towards Florentin street and then continued along Florentin st.
+We took Abarbanel street towards Florentin road and then continued along Florentin Street.

-We saw not only drawn art, but we saw several knitted pieces as well.
+We saw not only drawn art but several knitted pieces as well.

-The knitted parrot is a type of a sticker.
+The knitted parrot is a type of sticker.